Don't read this...

 Most of the items featured below have the potential to severely compromise humanity on this planet (others are useful hints for one's personal use).
 The danger increases as we become ever more powerful and influential.
 In our past annihilations occurred already, only the participants were so ineffective the damage was more or less contained (but we're catching up).
 Societies are human activity systems on a large scale and as such behave in a nonlinear manner.
 The mechanics of chaos: a primer for the human mind describes their nature - how to observe and analyse them, what degree of stability or otherwise we can expect, and how they can deteriorate and why.

 And another thing.
 As will become obvious when reading further, the following sentiments are not shared by many.
 The critical, discerning reader must decide how much of those sentiments should be voiced openly and what should be kept private.
 Since during any initiative the actions in accordance with reality work and the rest don't, the acceptable (which can be problematic if acted upon) must be balanced against the unacceptable (which works but invites opprobrium).
-Successful operators perform such balancing acts well, with the rest none the wiser (but benefiting from the outcome nevertheless).
+Successful operators perform such balancing acts well, with the rest none the wiser (but benefitting from the outcome nevertheless).

 The 10 axioms of Society define the situation in general terms.